trunghieumickey/WinForm-Designer/README.md

 # WinForms Designer
-Winformss Designer is a tool based on [SWD4CS](https://github.com/hry2566/SWD4CS) which is intended to be a light weight form creator/editor to be used outside of Visual Studio.
+Winforms Designer is a tool based on [SWD4CS](https://github.com/hry2566/SWD4CS) which is intended to be a light weight form creator/editor to be used outside of Visual Studio.
 This fork is intended for making a distribution.

 # Features
 * C# Form Creation